GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 developed and maintained by JetBrains, the company behind IntelliJ IDEA and possibly your favorite IDE for Android development, Android Studio.

-After being in development for more that 5 years (first commit dating back to 2010-11-08), the first stable version of the language [was released](http://blog.jetbrains.com/kotlin/2016/02/kotlin-1-0-released-pragmatic-language-for-jvm-and-android/) earlier this year in February.
+After being in development for more than 5 years (first commit dating back to 2010-11-08), the first stable version of the language [was released](http://blog.jetbrains.com/kotlin/2016/02/kotlin-1-0-released-pragmatic-language-for-jvm-and-android/) earlier this year in February.